• Skip to primary navigation

 Indoor or outdoor seating: Both available

-Price range: £20-£25, with some steaks that exceed that and lunchtime snacks that cost less.
+Price range (meal and a pint): £20-£25, with some steaks that exceed that and lunchtime snacks that cost less.

 Dietary requirements?
 Vegetarian, vegan, and gluten-free options